e-c-k-e-r/vall-e/README.md

 Unfortunately, efforts to train a *good* foundational model seems entirely predicated on a good dataset.
 My dataset might be too fouled with:
 * too short utterances: trying to extrapolate longer contexts seems to utterly fall apart from just the `text` being too long.
+  + It might help to, instead, initially train with smaller utterances, train for two epochs, then increase the each sample length.
 * too tightly trimmed utterances: there being little to no space at the start and end might harm associating `<s>` and `</s>` tokens with empty utterances.
 * a poorly mapped phoneme mapping: I naively crafted my own phoneme mapping, where a HuggingFace tokenizer might supply a better token mapping.